aovaldes2/Data-Science-Portfolio/README.md

 - ### Machine Learning
   - ### Supervised Learning

-	- [Of Genomes And Genetics](https://github.com/aovaldes2/-Data-Science-Portfolio/tree/main/Of%20Genomes%20And%20Genetics/notebooks): A model to predict  children's, Genetic disorder's with it's Disorder subclass.
-The aim is to Identify a reliable model for the genetic diagnosis using machine learning.
+	- [Of Genomes And Genetics](https://github.com/aovaldes2/-Data-Science-Portfolio/tree/main/Of%20Genomes%20And%20Genetics/notebooks): A model to predict  children's Genetic disorders with the Disorder subclass.
+The aim is to identify a reliable model for the genetic diagnosis using machine learning.
 	- [Forest Cover Type Prediction](https://github.com/aovaldes2/-Data-Science-Portfolio/blob/main/Forest_Cover_Type_Prediction.ipynb): The goal of the Project (and competition): to predict seven different cover types in four different wilderness areas of the Roosevelt National Forest of Northern Colorado with the best accuracy.
 	- [New York City Taxi-Trip Duration](https://github.com/aovaldes2/-Data-Science-Portfolio/blob/main/New_York_City_Taxi_Trip_Duration.ipynb): Kaggle is challenging you to build a model that predicts the total ride duration of taxi trips in New York City.